denschu/mqtt-exec/README.md

 # mqtt-exec

-A simple agent that subscribes to a given list of mqtt topics on the specified broker and executes a given command whenever a message arrives.
+A simple MQTT agent based on node.js that subscribes to a given list of MQTT topics on the specified broker and executes a given shell script/command whenever a message arrives.

 ## Setup

-	npm install
+	npm install --production

 ## Start Broker